 “In the past, electricity consumption estimates typically included an assumption on what machines were still active and how they were distributed, in order to arrive at a certain number of Watts consumed per Gigahash/sec (GH/s).
 This arbitrary approach has led to a wide set of electricity consumption estimates”

-But it is his approach that is arbitrary, specifically his arbitrary and wrong assumption that “65% of revenues spent on electricity” when in fact evidence demonstrates the percentage is between 18% and 42%, and most likely between 26% and 30%, which is also validated by computing this percentage to be exactly 31%/25%/16% for the Antminer S5/S7/S9.
+But it is his approach that is arbitrary, specifically his decision to frequently change how Bitcoin’s average price is calculated, and his wrong assumption that “60% of revenues spent on electricity” when in fact evidence demonstrates the percentage is between 18% and 42%, and most likely between 26% and 30%, which is also validated by computing this percentage to be exactly 31%/25%/16% for the Antminer S5/S7/S9.

 The 18% to 42% range has been calculated by modeling literally the best and worst possible case: that all miners run either the most energy-efficient hardware possible, or the least efficient hardware available at their time.
 For details see Electricity consumption of Bitcoin: a market-based and technical analysis.